wp-plugins/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 2.0 =
+In this version, we have mixed widgets in one packet.
+So you should upgrade your last widgets with new one.
+Have fun :)

 = 1.8 =
 In this version, we have made many changes on plugin functions and settings.
 So if you lose your last settings, try to add them again. :)